 - Stripe’s official libraries connect to Stripe’s servers over TLS and verify TLS certificates on each connection

 We regularly audit the details of our implementation: the certificates we serve, the certificate authorities we use, and the ciphers we support.
 We use HSTS to ensure browsers interact with Stripe only over HTTPS.
 Stripe is also on the HSTS preloaded lists for both Google Chrome and Mozilla Firefox.

 Encryption of sensitive data and communication

-All card numbers are encrypted on disk with AES-256.
+All card numbers are encrypted at rest with AES-256.
 Decryption keys are stored on separate machines.
 None of Stripe’s internal servers and daemons are able to obtain plaintext card numbers; instead, they can just request that cards be sent to a service provider on a static whitelist.
 Stripe’s infrastructure for storing, decrypting, and transmitting card numbers runs in separate hosting infrastructure, and doesn’t share any credentials with Stripe’s primary services (API, website, etc.).

 Stripe has two PGP keys to encrypt your communications with Stripe, or verify signed messages you receive from Stripe.
 Which key you make use of is dependent on the information needing to be transmitted:

 - To securely contact Stripe, use our general PGP key

 - To send sensitive data, such as credit card information as part of a data import, use our data migration PGP key

 Our security team rapidly investigates all reported security issues.
 If you believe you’ve discovered a bug in Stripe’s security, please get in touch at firstname.lastname@example.org (optionally using our general PGP key).
 We will respond as quickly as possible to your report.
 We request that you not publicly disclose the issue until it has been addressed by Stripe.